 Electronic versions are provided to ensure timely dissemination of academic work.
 They can be downloaded for noncommercial purposes.
 Copyright resides with the respective copyright holders, as stated in each article.
 The files may not be reposted without permission from copyright holders.

-Richardson, H., Saxe, R. (submitted).
+Richardson, H., Saxe, R. (under review).
 Development of Predictive Responses in Theory of Mind Brain Regions.
 [Preprint].

 Richardson, H., Koster-Hale, J., Caselli, N., Magid, R., Benedict, R., Olson, H., Pyers, J., Saxe, R. (under review).
 How Language Facilitates Theory of Mind Development: Behavioral and FMRI Evidence from Individuals with Delayed Access to Language.
 [Preprint; Materials and Plans]

-Richardson, H. (in press).
+Richardson, H. (2018).
 Development of Brain Networks for Social Functions: Confirmatory Analyses in a Large Open Source Dataset.
+Developmental Cognitive Neuroscience.
+[PDF]

 Richardson, H., Lisandrelli, G., Riobueno-Naylor, A., Saxe, R. (2018).
 Development of the social brain from age three to twelve years.
 Nature Communications, 9(1), 1027.
 [Behavioral Theory of Mind Battery; fMRI Data; PDF; MIT News Press Release]